aelious/4143-PLC-Nagel/Assignments/P02/README.md

 | 6 | [mustangs.png](https://github.com/aelious/4143-PLC-Nagel/blob/main/Assignments/P02/mustangs.png) | Image created using the gg library. |
 | 7 | [mustangs.jpg](https://github.com/aelious/4143-PLC-Nagel/blob/main/Assignments/P02/mustangs.jpg) | Image created using gg library to copy pre-existing png image. |

+### Instructions:

+Ensure you have the latest version of Go installed!
+Download all files, except mustangs.jpg.
+Ensure that the gg library is successfully acquired.

+In the terminal from the imagemod directory, run the command: go run .\main.go

+This will create a copy of your mustangs.png and save it as a jpg and then will draw a fun lil' black rectangle over the top.